MaxSa2004/Tab_Tech-Web-Project/README.md

 At the root, it used the current dice value.
 But for future plies, we use a chance node with the real stick-dice distribution (1,2,3,4,6) and their probabilities.

 Heuristics used:
-- Piece count leaad: Capturing increases score, and being captured decreases it;
+- Piece count lead: Capturing increases score, and being captured decreases it;
 - Progress along the path: Pieces that are further along the track are better;
 - Safety lanes: Squares with only up/down arrows are considered safer.